skit-ai/tech/_posts/2022-01-04-complexity-of-conversations.md

 difficulty for a turn:

 1. Knowledge needed for understanding an entity.
-This could be general or specific to a situation, involving a connection with a dynamic or static knowledge source.
+This could be general or specific to a situation, involving connection with a dynamic or static knowledge source.
 2. Speech Acts.
 Simpler acts like _greeting_ are easier to handle, while something like _pleading_ is hard.
-3. Expression complexity, either intentional or unintentional.
+3. Expression complexity, intentional or unintentional.
+For speech systems, this is even more varied because of the richness of acoustic signals that adds to the underlying text.
+For example sarcasm could be expressed by changing the tone of speech and not just via textual constructs.

 But these are not sufficient since higher order behaviors across multiple turns also make conversations difficult.
 As an example, consider negotiation for the